-ECED 215 - Diversity and the Early Childhood Classroom (3)

-This course examines current issues facing the early childhood education professional in understanding diversity as it impacts the early childhood environment.
+ECED 215 - Diversity and the Early Childhood Classroom (3) This course examines current issues facing the early childhood education professional in understanding diversity as it impacts the early childhood environment.
 The course addresses various aspects of diversity represented within a classroom including racial, ethnic, linguistic, biographical, and cultural diversity, as well as physical, developmental, and cognitive diversity.
 Challenges and opportunities associated with the diverse needs of the individual learner are presented.
 Factors of working with and supporting diverse populations of young children and their families are discussed, including relevant teaching methods and materials.
+Crosslisted as: ECED.

-ECED 220 - Early Childhood Program Administration (3)

-This course examines components needed to operate and manage an early childhood program by exploring state regulations and federal mandates, including IDEA and FERPA.
+ECED 220 - Early Childhood Program Administration (3) This course examines components needed to operate and manage an early childhood program by exploring state regulations and federal mandates, including IDEA and FERPA.
 Operational duties covered include managerial setup of the learning environment, creating policies and procedures, financial management, and basic record keeping.
 The course also explores team building and collaborating with primary care providers and staff.

-ECED 305 - Educational Psychology for Early Learners (3)

-This course examines a broad understanding of early childhood development through the study of major concepts, theories, and processes related to the cognitive, linguistic, social, emotional, physical, and moral development of children ages birth through eight years.
+Crosslisted as: ECED.

+ECED 225 - Infant/Toddler Experience (3) This course overviews the care, development, management, and learning of infant/toddlers.
+Field experiences are required.
+ECED 230 - Preschool Experience (3) This course overviews the care, development, management, and learning of preschool-age children.
+Field experience are required.
+ECED 235 - Primary Grade Experience (3) This course overviews the care, development, management, and learning of primary-grade children.
+Field experiences are required.
+ECED 240 - Service Learning Capstone (3) This course provides an application of a pedagogical foundation for the candidate to further influence early learning.
+ECED 301 - Infant/Toddler Care-on-Demand Environments (3) This course explores the design and purpose of infant/toddler environments to promote growth across developmental domains.
+Key concepts include health and safety practices, care-on-demand philosophies, and nurturing principles.
+Field experiences required.
+ECED 302 - Infant/Toddler Curriculum, Instruction, Assessment (3) Curriculum planning, developmentally appropriate instructional approaches, data collection and analysis, and management strategies are key elements to this course focusing on infant/toddler learning.
+Field experiences required.
+ECED 303 - Literature Focused Preschool Environments (3) This course explores the design and purpose of literature-rich preschool environments to promote growth across developmental domains.
+Key concepts include designing and managing play-based learning settings.
+Field experiences required.
+ECED 304 - Preschool Curriculum, Instruction, Assessment (3) Curriculum planning, developmentally appropriate instructional approaches, data collection and analysis, and management strategies are key elements to this course focusing on preschool learning.
+Field experiences required.
+ECED 305 - Educational Psychology for Early Learners (3) This course examines a broad understanding of early childhood development through the study of major concepts, theories, and processes related to the cognitive, linguistic, social, emotional, physical, and moral development of children ages birth through eight years.
 Emphasis is made regarding development during the earliest years, particularly brain development that results in learned speech, gross and fine motor movements, basic hygiene, and cognitive reasoning.
 In addition, program candidates study strategies to create instruction that is responsive to early learners' differences and promotes cultural responsiveness with all stakeholders associated with young children.

-ECED 310 - Guiding Early Childhood Curriculum (3)

-This course provides an overview of the planning and preparation of a developmentally appropriate curriculum for young children.
+ECED 310 - Guiding Early Childhood Curriculum (3) This course provides an overview of the planning and preparation of a developmentally appropriate curriculum for young children.
 It includes a critical examination of principles underlying curriculum development and program planning for young children.
 The course covers basic components of this curriculum including media and technology.
+Crosslisted as: ECED.